 Today we are checking out some Florida State Parks near Destin.
 For Labor Day Weekend, my son Drew and I are in Destin on the Gulf Coast of Florida.
 Yesterday we found Fantastic Fungi & More at Rocky Bayou State Park.
-But today we are checking out a few more state parks near Destin, each with something different to explore.
+But today we are checking out a 3 more state parks near Destin, each with something different to explore.

 Eden Gardens State Park near Destin